What You Need to Know About Cost Estimator

 Judgment and Decision Making: Considering the relative costs and benefits of potential actions to choose the most appropriate one.

-In 2016, there was an estimated number of 217,900 jobs in the United States for Cost Estimator.
+In the United States, there were 217,900 jobs for Cost Estimator in 2016.
 New jobs are being produced at a rate of 10.5% which is above the national average.
 The Bureau of Labor Statistics predicts 22,900 new jobs for Cost Estimator by 2026.
-The BLS estimates 24,400 yearly job openings in this field.
+There will be an estimated 24,400 positions for Cost Estimator per year.

 The states with the most job growth for Cost Estimator are Utah, Arizona, and Nevada.
 Watch out if you plan on working in Maine, Vermont, or Alaska.
 These states have the worst job growth for this type of profession.